cs50/ap-2020/info/syllabus.md

 Each 6 weeks will consist of 1 project, 2 tests, and a 6 weeks exam.
 There will generally be at least 2 classwork grades taken each week.

 Please address any concerns with me in person so by email as soon as they arise.
 Don't panic!

+The textbook and most assignments are viewable, but please resist the urge to read too far ahead.
+We are going to embark on a journey, and we will all make it successfully to the end.
+But to do so, you must remember: "Don't panic!"